TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/PageTsconfig/Mod/WebList.rst

     If set, the checkbox "Show search" in the list module is hidden.

-..  index:: disableSearchBox
+..  index:: disableSingleTableView
-..  _pageTsConfigWebList-disableSearchBox:
+..  _pageTsConfigWebList-disableSingleTableView:

 disableSingleTableView
 ======================